nicoriver9/HTMLtoPDF-Signer-Fastify-REST-API/README.md

-# Sign a pdf with Javascript
+# HTML to PDF and sign it with Javascript
 Repository to sign pdfs using PDF-LIB.js and node-signpdf

 ## Install